cburki/docker-sshd/README.md

 Run the image
 -------------

 When you run the image, you will bind the SSH port 22.
-Add the containers from which to mount the volumes you would like to access.
+You can add the volume with the shared data you would like to access.

-    docker run \
+    docker container run \
         --name sshd \
-        --volumes-from <container_id> \
+        -v <volume_name>:<countainer_mount> \
         -d \
         -e SSH_PASSWORD=<your_password> \
         -e SSH_AUTHORIZED_KEY="<your_key>" \
         -p 2222:22 \
         cburki/sshd:latest

-You can use multiple --volumes-from parameters to bring together multiple data volumes from multiple containers.